dss-extensions/OpenDSSDirect.jl/README.md

 # Limitations

-The functions with "_set" parameters that use Variants are not implemented.
+The functions with input parameters that are Variants are not implemented.
 An example is `SettingsV(5, arg)` where `arg` is an Array.
-Variants are normally array inputs.
+These variants are normally array inputs.
 There are not many of these in the direct API, and most can be handled with the text interface or other functions.
-Functions with "_get" parameters that retrieve Variants are supported.
+Functions that retrieve Variants are supported.